What is an authorization?

 Why was the final amount (capture) different than the initial authorization?

-There may be a difference between the amount that you see when you initially authorize a purchase, and the final capture amount.
 This is because some merchants place a hold larger than the transaction amount to cover incidentals or tips (such as "pay at the pump" for fuel, or at restaurants, hotels, and car rental locations), which will impact your available balance while the authorization is pending.
 If no incidentals took place, or you tipped less than the hold amount, your final transaction amount will reflect that difference.
-Please see the Venmo Mastercard Cardholder Agreement for further details.

 Why is my balance less than expected before the payment is finalized?